SENG480/course/grad_assn.md

 - something discussed with me in advance

 # Deliverables
-* For a research focus, a 3000 word or so report (i.e., approx 8 pages for a conference paper).
-Use PDF OR Jupyter Notebook.
+## Research Focus
+* an in-class presentation approxmiately 20 mins.
+Summarize the architecture concept(s) being discussed and explain the concept to the class.
+With my assistance, you will organize a class discussion or exercise on the topic.
+Your presentation should explain the concept using code examples and diagrams.
+Create 5 discussion questions.

+## Challenge Focus
 * For DysDoc focus, a design doc + a tool Omar and I can use.
 We will schedule a demo time in the week following end of term.

 # Marking Rubric
-The report will be judged on the basis of scientific quality (novel topic, validated conclusions, proper scientific writing style).
+The presentation will be judged on the basis of quality (novel topic, validated conclusions, interesting insights, source material).
+You will also be judged based on your additional contribution to the existing blog or report.

 The tool will be judged on novelty, software quality (both internal (architecture/design) and external (usability, usefulness)) and documentation support.